nestfarm/staruml-nestjs/README.md

 5. Generate nestjs code automatically

 As you can see only the 3rd step requires manual configuration.
 The library currently only runs positive test cases, and complex class/interface inheritances have not been tested.
 However for just entity relationship diagrams, the current implementaion is sufficient.

+## Installation

+If the "Install From URL.." option does not for you, by putting the github project url into the text field.
+Please directly download the soruce code and put the `staruml-nestjs` folder under the following directory accordingly.

+- MAC OS: `/Users/<user>/Library/Application Support/StarUML/extensions/user`
+- Windows: `C:\Users\<user>\AppData\Roaming\StarUML\extensions\user`
+- Linux: `~/.config/StarUML/extensions/user`

 ## Quick Start